-8 ways dancing can heal your body, mind and soul
+8 ways dancing can heal your confidence, emotions and relationships

 To take a break from the stresses and pressures of life, I’ve discovered a little secret weapon.
 It’s called dancing, and at this moment it’s specifically SALSA.
 Here are reasons why I believe it’s the cure to so many ailments in the body, mind and soul:

 The benefits of salsa dancing (any kind of dancing really):

 Cardio workout: It’s a decent full body cardio work out.
 Surprisingly I feel my arms getting tired the most, I feel my heart racing and I’m definitely out of breath after a couple of songs.
 I can’t exactly pop into my local gym and get my exercise in, so dancing is a great way for me to exercise, stay healthy and keep fit while I am traveling.

 Posture (physical and internal): Dancing has also brought me a lot of awareness around my posture.
 Awareness that I was slouching a lot, closing off my chest and shoulders, and allowing my core to relax instead of activating it to hold my frame up straight.
 This can be indicative of certain life circumstances as well, I believe.
 If you are not able to hold your frame and your boundaries in place, and look after yourself (self care), you will end up swinging too and fro, without any real goal or direction and eventually end up feeling over worked, burnt out and angry.
 So it’s my job to work on these things physically as well as mentally.

 Letting go of control is one of the hardest things, I think especially for women (me) to do.
 Dancing is one of the few things you can do that is flowing, it allows you to soften up, let loose and follow.
 To trust that you are going to be ok even though you are not sure what move is next… :) There are not a lot of opportunities to do this in life these days.
 Most things are quite controlled, rigid and planned.